 Now, that’s not to say that mouthwash doesn’t have some benefits.
 Just don’t use it to replace any other part of your oral hygiene routine.

 Taking care of your permanent retainer doesn’t have to be a difficult task.
-If you have more questions about your own retainer, please come see me!
+If you have more questions about your own retainer, please come see me at my dental office in South East Boise!